 Exploring Shetland in Winter

-Despite the windy, wintry conditions, I soon came to discover that Up Helly Aa isn’t the only reason you should grace Shetland’s shores in the middle of winter.
+Up Helly Aa – Shetland’s annual Viking fire festival – is a burning ball of fun and totally worth the long journey by road and ferry to get there.
+Despite the windy, wintry conditions, I quickly came to discover that Up Helly Aa isn’t the only reason you should grace Shetland’s shores in the middle of winter.
+Read on.

 Treatment is delivered standing up, a safe distance from the treacherous sheer drop.
 It began with a rinse of diagonal rain to flush away the dirt and impurities, before switching to a high-intensity combo of wind and hail, to exfoliate my skin in fierce, circular motions.